REVANTSINGH01/Online-Learning-Mangement-System/README.md

       - MYSQL Workbench

 Step 6: Run the Application
-   1. Open the Main.java file located at src/main/java/com/sms/student_management_system/Main.java.
+   1. Open the Main.java file located at src\mainn\java\com\lms\Main.java.
    2. Right-click on Main.java and select Run As > Java Application.
    3. The application will run, and you should see output in the console displaying the added students and teachers.

-By following these steps, you should be able to run the Student Management System project in Eclipse IDE successfully.
+By following these steps, you should be able to run the Learning Management System project in Eclipse IDE successfully.

 Features
 --------